Our service now covers areas all across Canada

 One of the simplest ways to transform a bathroom is to use paint to change the colour and design of the walls.
 Is your bathroom too dark?
 Opt for a brighter shade!
 Do you want to be daring?
 Choose from bright colours like fuchsia, apple green or canary yellow.
 One piece of advice: opt for a type of paint that is suitable for bathrooms.
 In hardware stores, you will find paint formulas specially designed for this room, therefore made to resist humidity and dirt.

 Check out our article on painting kitchens and bathrooms for more information.

-Wallpaper has come back in force in recent years with new products that are easy to install, of good quality and decorated with attractive patterns.
-For the bathroom, make sure you choose a moisture-proof wallpaper with an easy-to-clean surface.
+Wallpaper has come back in force in recent years with new products that are easy to install, of good quality, and decorated with attractive patterns.
+For the bathroom, make sure you choose moisture-proof wallpaper with an easy-to-clean surface.